 Close

-Maryland Bicycle Accident Lawyer
+Baltimore, Maryland Bicycle Accident Lawyer

-Many of our lawyers regularly bike.
 Maryland offers amazing options for bicyclists.
 The Appalachian Trail, the Baltimore Waterfront Promenade, Gunpowder Falls State Park, the Baltimore-Washington Trail, and countless others offer some of the best bike paths on the Mid-Atlantic.
 Our clients are rarely injured on bike paths.
 They are usually on a road, following the rules of the road, and getting hit by the driver of a car or truck that was not paying attention.

 If you are a regular cyclist or one of the 50,000 people injured in bicycle accidents every year, you know that drivers and even pedestrians often struggle to see bicyclists to avoid a collision.
 Then you throw in poorly kept roadways and paths and dogs trying to chase you down… riding a bike in some areas of Maryland can be like navigating a minefield.

 Most bicycle accident cases in Maryland are not personal injury claims.
-Over 500,000 bicyclists visit emergency rooms with injuries every year in the U.S. with over 1,000 deaths.
+Over 500,000 bicyclists visit emergency rooms with injuries every year in the U.S., with over 1,000 deaths.
 Approximately 59% of all bicycle accidents are simple falls that do not involve collisions with any physical objects.
-But there are too many bike accident cases where the motor vehicle driver just did not give proper time and attention to the bike.
+However, there are too many bike accident cases where the motor vehicle driver just did not give proper time and attention to the bike.

-Compensation in Maryland Bike Accidents
+Compensation for Victims of Maryland Bike Accidents

 If you have sustained serious injuries or if you lost a family member because of a wrongful death in a bike crash, you may be eligible for compensation from the party or his insurance company.
 In Maryland, the damages you can receive are: